TekyAms/TekyAms/README.md

-👋 Hi, I’m @TekyAms
+👋 Hi, I’m Tekiyath AMOUSSA
-👀 I’m interested in data engineering, AI, and network security.
+👀 I’m interested in data engineering and AI.
 I also have a passion for UI/UX design.
 🌱 I’m currently learning advanced data science techniques, cloud computing (AWS), and improving my machine learning skills.
-💞️ I’m looking to collaborate on projects related to data analysis, machine learning, network security, and AI-powered applications.
+💞️ I’m looking to collaborate on projects related to data analysis, machine learning and AI-powered applications.
 📫 How to reach me: You can connect with me on LinkedIn or via email.

 <!---